Xenco Medical: TrabeculeX Continuum

 In 2024, TechTimes reported on Xenco Medical’s unveiling of the TrabeculeX Continuum at the 2024 Consumer Electronics Show (CES) in Las Vegas, Nevada.
 In July of 2024, Fast Company Magazine awarded the TrabeculeX Continuum by Xenco Medical the prestigious Innovation by Design Award.
 According to Biospace, the TrabeculeX Continuum by Xenco Medical is the first reported technology-enabled bridge between orthobiologics and digital health, unifying a patient’s biomaterial implantation and postoperative journey.
 Orthopedic Design and Technology magazine reported that the bridging technology consisted of a regenerative biomaterial engineered to conduct 3D bone formation with surface topography design at the sub-micron scale and a linked remote therapeutic monitoring TrabeculeX recovery app for virtual physical therapy and asynchronous video and text messaging.
 According to Medical Plastics News, Xenco Medical developed the TrabeculeX Continuum to create a seamless, uninterrupted link from surgery to full mobility that dissolved the otherwise siloed nature of modern surgical care.

 Awards and recognition

+In April of 2026, Time Magazine named Xenco Medical one of the TIME 100 Most Influential Companies in the World and the winner of the 2026 Time Impact Award in Health.
+In June of 2026, Xenco Medical was named the winner of the 2026 Fast Company Magazine World Changing Ideas Award.
+In September of 2025, Xenco Medical was named the 2025 Medical Device/Diagnostics Company of the Year at the Trailblazer Awards in New York City.
+In March of 2025, Xenco Medical was named one of the World's Most Innovative Companies by Fast Company Magazine for the second time.
 In July 2024, Fast Company Magazine awarded Xenco Medical a 2024 Innovation by Design Award for the TrabeculeX Continuum.
 In June 2024, Inc. Magazine named Xenco Medical one of the best companies to work for in America.In March 2023, Xenco Medical was named as one of the World’s Most Innovative Companies by Fast Company Magazine.In December 2022, the World Economic Forum named Xenco Medical the winner of the 2022 New Champions Award for Excellence in Sustainable Growth.
 In 2024, 2023, and 2022, the San Diego Business Journal named Xenco Medical Founder and CEO Jason Haider as one of the Top 50 Life Science Leaders in San Diego.
+In 2026, Jason Haider was named one of the Top Healthcare Leaders of Influence by the San Diego Business Journal.
 In 2021, The San Diego Business Journal named Haider as one of the 500 Most Influential People in San Diego.